My placement experience

 "I chose to peruse the University of Surrey as my top choice for study as I had a dear family friend, a previous student from decades ago, recommend it to me.
 This curiosity led me to investigate further into how Surrey life would pan out for me.
 The deciding factors in the end, were the promise of ample opportunity for Professional Training placements worldwide and Surrey’s admirable position in the league tables.

-Although I did not attend an official Open Day, I had visited the University campus with a friend of mine, local to the Surrey area.
 Having been raised for 18 years in the rural setting of Cornwall, a green campus was of high importance to me.
 After visiting the beautifully maintained campus grounds and ponds on a hot summer's day, my decision was set and I could picture myself feeling very at home over 200 miles away from my roots.
 This was of course, the cherry on top, additional to the impeccable academic facilities.
 For me, there was no question about it.

 For as long as I can remember, I have questioned everything.
 When the time finally came to decide upon my future career field, it seemed absolutely crystal clear to pursue a path into the area of study which bases its progression on principals of curiosity and knowledge - science.